Sarah: In Judaism

 They returned to Canaan, and a decade passed and still, she and Abraham had no children.
 Thus, Sarah offered Hagar, her slavewoman, as a concubine to her husband so that he may have a child.
 Hagar became pregnant with Ishmael.
 During Hagar's pregnancy, Sarah and Hagar's relationship deteriorated rapidly, with Sarah striking her and Hagar fleeing into the desert to avoid her, returning only at the urging of angels.
-Yahweh then told Abraham that Sarah would give to him a son.
+Yahweh then told Abraham that Sarah would give him a son.
 Sarah, then ninety years old, laughed at this idea.
 But, as prophesied, she became pregnant with Isaac and she nursed him herself.
 She would ultimately demand that Abraham send Hagar and Ishmael away and so, Abraham banished them and sent them into the desert.

 Sometime after the birth of Ishmael but before the birth of Isaac, Sarah and Abraham travel to Gerar, as described in Genesis 20, where events took place which mirrored those of Mizraim, in which a king, this time Abimelech, took an interest in Sarah for her beauty and, as he had done in Mizraim, Abraham presented himself as her brother instead of her husband and so, believing her unmarried Abimelech took her into her house as Pharaoh had though, this time, Yahweh intervened before he touched Sarah, through dreams and plague.
 Abimelech confronted Abraham, angry that his lie had caused him to provoke the wrath of a god, but, also like Pharaoh, he bestows great wealth upon Abraham.
 The two men part amicably, with Abraham saying he will pray for the king, who is childless and without an heir.

 It is said that Sarah died at the age of one hundred and twenty seven years, caused in part by the events of the Binding of Isaac.
 She is buried in Kiryat Arba, in Hebron, in the Cave of Machpela.